talos-org/server/README.md

 > WARNING: Talos is still in the Alpha development phase and is intended for experimenting and learning.
 Talos is currently not ready for use in production environments.

+The Talos server works well with the [Talos client](https://github.com/talos-org/client), however the Talos server can also be used on its own or with a client of your choice.

 # Prerequisites
 - Python 3.7
 - pip3